ShimnaA/DataAnalysis/README.md

        - Buffering is about sacrificing storage for ram.
        - Instead of reading the whole data at a strech, read in chunks

+**Working with Database**

+       - Push data to a sqlite3 database from a csv file using pandas
+       - Read from database to a dataframe
+       - Resample the data